ArjanKranenburg/ArjanKranenburg.github.io/_posts/2020-05-23-new-techniques-single-page-application.md

+---
-## New techniques: Single-page application
+title: New techniques: Single-page application
+category: techniques
+tags: [javascript, spa, unit-test]
+---

 In my previous blog, I wrote that I’m developing a new tool: Featrz ([featrz.com](https://featrz.com/)).
 Go ahead take a sneak-preview.
 You can see some Demo-features by selecting a Project from the top.